translated by Vincent J. Rosivach

 So.
 Not if I should get the girl.
 Go.
 You wouldn't get her.

-Well then, follow along together with me 350
+350 But all the same, follow along together with me

 and stand next to me.
 He works the glen